QuantEcon/lecture-python-intro/lectures/inflation_history.md

 # Price Level Histories

-This lecture offers some scraps of historical evidence about fluctuations in the level of aggregate price indexes.
+This lecture offers some scraps of historical evidence about fluctuations in  levels of aggregate price indexes.

 The rate of growth of the price level is called **inflation** in the popular press and in discussions among central bankers and treasury officials.

 The price level is measured in units of domestic currency per units of a representative bundle of consumption goods.

-Thus, in the US, it is measured in dollars in month $t$ or year $t$  per unit of the consumption bundle.
+Thus, in the US, the price level at  $t$  is measured in dollars in month $t$ or year $t$  per unit of the consumption bundle.

-Until the early 20th century, throughout much of the west, although price levels fluctuated year to  year, they didn't have much of a trend.
+Until the early 20th century, throughout much of the west, although price levels fluctuated from year to  year, they didn't have much of a trend.

 Thus, they tended to end a century at close to a level at which they started it.

 Things were different in the 20th century, as we shall see in this lecture.

-This lecture will set the stage for some sequel that present a particular theory that some economists use to think about determinants of the price level.
+This lecture will set the stage for some subsequent lecture about a particular theory that  economists use to think about determinants of the price level.